quantumlib/qsim/docs/tutorials/gcp_gpu.md

 When the command completes successfully, your prompt changes from your local machine to your virtual machine.

-## 3. Enable your virutal machine to use the GPU
+## 3. Enable your virtual machine to use the GPU

 1. Install the GPU driver.
 In the Google Cloud documentation, in the Installing GPU drivers guide, follow the steps provided in the following sections: